Trackunit/developer-hub/guides/sdk-docs/publish-app/marketplace-config.md

 Customer specific apps developed for one or few customers should include a list of customer account IDs in the `installation.accountIds` attribute and use the `PREINSTALLED` policy.
 These apps will automatically be visible to the customers in the list.

-Apps that are tied to a specific pricing plan should set the `installation.pricingPlans` attribute and can then choose to use either the `ON_DEMAND` or `PREINSTALLED` policies.
+Apps that are tied to a specific pricing plan should set the `installation.pricingPlanPolicy` attribute and map the relevant plans to either the `ON_DEMAND` or `PREINSTALLED` policies.
 Everyone with this pricing plan should get the app in the marketplace.

 The `PERMANENT` installation policy should only be used with prior agreement with Trackunit, since they will be enabled for all customers and customers cannot uninstall the app.
 The app will not be visible in the marketplace.
-The only way to limit which customers get the app is using the `installation.accountIds` and/or `installation.pricingPlans` attributes.
+The only way to limit which customers get the app is using the `installation.accountIds` and/or `installation.pricingPlanPolicy` attributes.

 # Marketplace content